 '''

-cp -v ../glibc-2.14.1/iconvdata/gconv-modules iconvdata

 make -k check 2>&1 | tee glibc-check-log

 grep Error glibc-check-log

 '''

-You will probably see an expected (ignored) failure in the posix/annexc test.
+You will probably see an expected (ignored) failure in the posix/annexc and conform/run-conformtest tests.
 In addition the Glibc test suite is somewhat dependent on the host system.
 This is a list of the most common issues:

-- The nptl/tst-clock2, nptl/tst-attr3, and rt/tst-cpuclock2 tests have been known to fail.
-The reason is not completely understood, but indications are that minor timing issues can trigger these failures. - The math tests sometimes fail when running on systems where the CPU is not a relatively new genuine Intel or authentic AMD processor. - If you have mounted the LFS partition with the noatime option, the atime test will fail.
-As mentioned in Section 2.4, "Mounting the New Partition", do not use the noatime option while building LFS. - When running on older and slower hardware or on systems under load, some tests can fail because of test timeouts being exceeded.
+- The nptl/tst-clock2, nptl/tst-attr3, tst/tst-cputimer1, and rt/tst-cpuclock2 tests have been known to fail.
+The reason is not completely understood, but indications are that minor timing issues can trigger these failures. - The math tests sometimes fail when running on systems where the CPU is not a relatively new genuine Intel or authentic AMD processor. - When running on older and slower hardware or on systems under load, some tests can fail because of test timeouts being exceeded.
 Modifying the make check command to set a TIMEOUTFACTOR is reported to help eliminate these errors (e.g. TIMEOUTFACTOR=16 make -k check). - Other tests known to fail on some architectures are posix/bug-regex32, misc/tst-writev, elf/check-textrel, nptl/tst-getpid2, and stdio-common/bug22.